 );

-In MariaDB, the Walmart table stores the relationship between table products and categories.
-Each product belongs to one or more categories and on the other hand, categories belong to one or more products.
-This is called as many to many relationships.
+In MariaDB, the Walmart table stores the relationship between the products table and the categories table.
+Each product belongs to one or more categories, and conversely, categories belong to one or more products.
+This is called a many-to-many relationship.

 Read MariaDB LIMIT